ibell/coolprop/Web/Fluids/Nitrogen.rst

 **Conductivity**: E. W. Lemmon and R. T Jacobsen, 2004, Viscosity and Thermal Conductivity Equations for Nitrogen, Oxygen, Argon, and Air, *International Journal of Thermophysics*, 25:21-69

+**Lennard-Jones Parameters for ECS**: Bruce E. Poling and John M. Prausnitz and John P. O'Connell, 2001, *The Properties of Gases and Liquids, 5th edition*, McGraw Hill

 Fluid Data